 Exclusions you should watch out for

-It is important to note there will be instances when your travel insurance does not cover you.
+It’s important to note there will be instances when your travel insurance does not cover you.
 For example, should you participate in the Running of the Bulls event in Pamplona, most insurers will not cover you, so it’s a good idea to check with your travel insurance to see what you are and aren’t covered for.
 Other exclusions may include the following:

-- claims based on pre-existing medical conditions.
+- Claims based on pre-existing medical conditions.
 If you have any pre-existing medical conditions, you must disclose them to your insurer before you take out a policy.

-- driving vehicles without a license.
-Driving and motorcycling is common in Spain but be wary of accidents and holding an appropriate licence.
+- Driving vehicles without a license.
+Driving and motorcycling is common in Spain, but be wary of accidents and holding an appropriate licence.
 Medical costs that may arise due to unlicensed driving aren’t likely to be covered.

-- if cover is purchased after the incident.
+- If cover is purchased after the incident.
 You must hold a policy before you suffer any loss that you intend claiming for.

 For more information on what’s covered and excluded from policies, visit our travel insurance section of Sergei’s Solutions Hub.